kerentraht/Occm-Automation/readme.md

 # OCCM Ansible automation usage
+This repository contains an automated Ansible pipeline for OCCM management, allowing a fully deployed environment with one command only.
+Following is a step-by-step user guide to run your own deployement with Ansible.

+Good luck (:
 ## Step 1: Get your refresh token
 ### Overview
 A refresh token is required in order to run any ansible playbook on OCCM.